andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

     - :code:`inp.qm.path2qm`: set the path where the CP2K calculations are going to be perfomed

     - :code:`inp.qm.periodic`: set the periodicity of the system (:code:`0D,2D,3D`)

+    - :code:`coeffile`: filename of RI density coefficients as printed by CP2K

+    - :code:`ovlpfile`: filename of 2-center auxiliary integrals as printed by CP2K

 2. Initialize the systems used for the CP2K calculation by running: